Asthma Awareness Month Brings Warning for Upcoming Wildfire Season

 For more information please contact:

-May is Asthma Awareness Month, and the American Lung Association reminds all Wyoming residents that wildfires this upcoming summer season can bring devastating trouble for those with asthma.
+May is Asthma Awareness Month, and the American Lung Association reminds all Idahoans that wildfires this upcoming summer season can bring devastating trouble for those with asthma.

-“We know that environmental factors including air pollution are a huge trigger for the thousands of people in Wyoming that have asthma,” said Carrie Nyssen, Senior Director of Advocacy for the American Lung Association in Wyoming.
+“We know that environmental factors including air pollution are a huge trigger for the more than 113,000 people in Idaho that have asthma,” said Heather Kimmel, Health Promotions Director of the American Lung Association in Idaho.
 “Wildfires over the past years have negatively impacted air quality, and this can cause severe reactions in asthma sufferers and others with lung health issues.”

 Asthma is a chronic lung disease that makes breathing difficult.
 Air passes through the nose, down the throat, into the lung and into branching tubes called airways.
 With asthma, those airways are often swollen and red.
 When an asthma trigger – anything from smoky air to a change in temperature– reaches those inflamed airways, extra mucus is created, the airways swell and muscles around the airways tighten, all making it even harder to breathe.

 Particle pollution, which can come from wildfire smoke, can trigger asthma attacks and can kill.
 Studies of children in California found that children who breathed the smoky air during wildfires were more likely to have to go to the doctor or to the hospital for respiratory causes, especially from asthma.